Support for fishers and the seafood sector

 If you feel you are not coping, it is important to talk with a health professional.

 The best place to get help is your general practitioner (GP) or local mental health provider.
 Each district health board (DHB) website includes a list of local mental health service providers.

 If you prefer to talk to someone else:

 Fisher wellbeing service

-A free, confidential, and independent fisher wellbeing service is available.
+A free, confidential, and independent fisher wellbeing service is available for commercial fishers.
 It’s run by an ex-commercial fisherman and his team.

 - 0800 23 74 38 (between 7am and 10pm).

 - 0800 54 33 54 (0800 LIFELINE).